Produce

 3-7 days

-Store unwashed strawberries in their original container or a shallow, breathable container lined with a paper towel to absorb moisture.
-Wash just before eating.
+Store unwashed strawberries in their original container or a breathable container in the refrigerator.
+Wash gently just before eating to prevent premature spoilage.

 Freezer